Trump sticks by EPA chief as lawmakers call for resignation

-WASHINGTON (Reuters) - President Donald Trump on Tuesday expressed support for EPA Administrator Scott Pruitt, as U.S. Congress members including two fellow Republicans called for Pruitt's resignation after reports he paid far below market rates to live in a condo owned by a lobbyist.
+WASHINGTON (Reuters) - President Donald Trump expressed support on Tuesday for EPA Administrator Scott Pruitt, as U.S. lawmakers including two fellow Republicans called for Pruitt's resignation after reports he paid far below market rates to live in a condo owned by a lobbyist.

-Trump, in an appearance with Baltic leaders at the White House, answered a question about Pruitt by saying, "I hope he’s going to be great."
+Trump, in an appearance with Baltic leaders at the White House, answered a question about whether he still supported Pruitt by saying: "I hope he’s going to be great."

 The White House is reviewing the Environmental Protection Agency chief's activities after reports about his link to the lobbyist, who deals with issues overseen by the agency, the Wall Street Journal reported on Monday.